 The town of Renmark lies right on a bend in the Murray River and it’s a must to visit its beautiful waterfront area.
 There’s a lovely park and waterfront walk.
 Plus the PS Industry, an historic paddle steamer, is normally moored out the back of the visitors centre.

 Just be warned that after dark, this stretch is also known as “Possum Parade”.
-Best to visit with your pup during the day, and always keep them on a leash.
+It’s best to visit with your pup during the day, and always keep them on a leash.

 2. Visit a Murrary River Lookout

 There’s a number of terrific lookouts located along the Murray River, that give you a great perspective of this mighty river.
-One of the best lookouts close to Renmark is the Heading Cliff Lookout, about a 15-minute drive north of the town.
+One of the best lookouts is the Heading Cliff Lookout, just a 15-minute drive north of the town of Renmark along a sealed road.

 Note that the lookout is located in a nature reserve where 1080 baits are used, so keep your dog on a short leash and possibly use a muzzle.
 Alternatively, we carried our small dog over to the metal lookout structure, that you can climb for the best vantage point.